umoru/html-css-your-first-lab-html-000/README.md

 In the IDE's file tree (on the left pane), find the file called `my_first_lab.html` and double click on it to open it.

 To solve this lab, you'll need to change the text between `<strong>` and `</strong>` so that instead of saying "NAME" it says your name.
-Remeber to save the updated file!
-(Otherwise, the change won't go through).
+Remember to save the updated file (otherwise, the change won't go through)!

 (HINT: If you'd like to take a look at your handiwork, you can preview this in your browser by right-clicking the file in the file tree, and selecting "Open in Browser" .)